mmcil/BoB/README.md

 - displayer: displays the market data in charts using tradingview/lightweight-charts (https://github.com/tradingview/lightweight-charts)

-- notifier: notifies the user when the coins which are tracked hit certain targets (node.js)
+- notifier: notifies the user when the coins which are tracked hit certain targets (Node JS)

 - bot: automatizes trading on Binance Exchange platform based on different trading strategies